Tintin in America

 Plot

-Tintin goes to America, to Chicago, the territory of gangster, Al Capone; the world of cowboys and Indians and the Wild West.
-Undaunted, Tintin and Snowy make their way through hilarity and danger to yet another triumph of virtue over crime.
+Tintin goes to America, to Chicago, the territory of Al Capone, the world of cowboys and Indians and the Wild West.
+Undaunted, Tintin and Snowy make their way through hilarity and danger, to yet another triumph of virtue over crime.

 Trivia

-- This album would end a first stage in the development of Hergé's work, as there are several signs of Hergé taking his work more seriously, for example, Hergé actually conducted some research to obtain background information on the theme of his story (he consulted L'Histoire des Peaux-Rouges/The History of the Redskins by Paul Coze).
+- Hergé actually conducted some research to obtain background information on the theme of this story.
+He consulted L'Histoire des Peaux-Rouges (The History of the Redskins) by Paul Coze.

-- Billy Bolivar was based on Arthur Henning, aka Arthur Saxon, a professional strongman whose specialty was the one-handed lift.
-Billy was called "Bolivar (Hippolyte)" in the original black and white version.
-Luckily, Saxon was already dead at the time Hergé wrote this story.
+- Billy Bolivar was based on Arthur Henning, also known as Arthur Saxon, a professional strongman whose specialty was the one-handed lift.
+Billy was called "Bolivar (Hippolyte)" in the 1932 edition.

-- In the original black and white version, two Chinese characters throw Tintin into the lake on the orders of the Head of the Organization of Disordered Gangsters.
-For the colour edition, Hergé rewrote the scene: now only a single henchman helps the Head throw Tintin into the lake.
+- In the 1932 edition, two pig-tailed Chinese men throw Tintin into the lake on the orders of the Head of the Organization of Disordered Gangsters; in the 1945 revision, Tintin is thrown into the lake by the Head of the Organization of Disordered Gangsters and one white henchman.

-- In the original French version of this story, the Head of the Distressed Gangsters Association greets Tintin in colloquial English.
-Just where did Herge learn English?
-Share your thoughts!
+- In the original French version, the Head of the Distressed Gangsters Association greets Tintin in colloquial English.

 Title in other languages: